SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

     ![Android App first open](media/deep-links-self-serve/deep-links-android-first-time-open.png)

-    In `AndroidManifest.xml`, you can set your domains `intent-filter` to `autoVerify` to favor opening in your app instead of asking the user - see [here](https://developer.android.com/training/app-links/verify-site-associations).
+ 1. <a name="autoverify"></a> In `AndroidManifest.xml`, you can set your domain `intent-filter` to `autoVerify` to favor opening your app instead of asking the user - see [here](https://developer.android.com/training/app-links/verify-site-associations).

     ```xml